Young, Bogdanovic pace Hawks’ 128-120 win over Pistons

 TIP-INS

 Pistons: Casey doesn’t plan on giving Griffin and Rose abundant rest this season, but with three games in four days and playing the front end of a back-to-back, they were given the night off.
 Griffin, who has a tender knee, played 44 minutes in Saturday’s loss to Cleveland.
-Rose played 33.
-“There’s nothing else underlying with it,” Casey said.
-“Hopefully it’s not going to be an ongoing thing.
-It’s a good opportunity the young players to come in and compete against one of the top offensive teams in the league.”… Jahlil Okafor didn’t play because of a sore right ankle sustained against Cleveland. … Sekou Doumbouya has a sore right foot. … Detroit committed 24 turnovers in Saturday’s home loss to Cleveland, but it had just one in the first half and finished with eight.
+Rose played 33. … Jahlil Okafor didn’t play because of a sore right ankle sustained against Cleveland. … Sekou Doumbouya has a sore right foot.

 Hawks: Atlanta was short-handed, too, with Danilo Gallinari unable to play because of a left foot contusion.
-Kris Dunn (right knee cartilage pain), Onyeka Okongwu (left foot inflammation, sesamoid bone, left foot) and Tony Snell (right foot inflammation) also missed the game. … Rondo made his Atlanta debut, scoring 12 points. … Clint Capela made his debut, too, finishing with seven points and nine rebounds.
+Kris Dunn (right knee cartilage pain), Onyeka Okongwu (left foot inflammation, sesamoid bone, left foot) and Tony Snell (right foot inflammation) also missed the game. … Rondo made his Atlanta debut, scoring 12 points. … Clint Capela made his debut, too, finishing with seven points and nine rebounds. … The Hawks announced after the game that Okongwu and Snell have been cleared to progress to live contact workouts.

 UP NEXT